NZNOG/website/_conferences/nznog-2022/talks.md

 _Solar powered clouds_

 In 2021 we installed 384 solar panels on our roof to power our datacenter.
 This currently means that on a hot summers day that we are fully powered off the sun.
 In this talk I will go over why we chose solar, what the process looked like and some numbers out the other side.Bio: Quintin is the Technical Director and co-founder of SiteHost in New Zealand.
 He comes from a development background and has spent the last 18 years becoming an expert in more technologies than we have room to list.
 Quintin now runs enough infrastructure to ensure that he rarely gets a good night sleep, but he still happily gets up at 3am to look after our customers’ servers.
 Since 2019 he has led the development of Webslice, a unique PHP-focused serverless hosting platform.
 When he’s not looking after the SiteHost infrastructure he likes to play football and has recently taken up squash.

+## Rich Bayliss
+Arista Networks

+_Build your own automation adventure_

+The glory days of hardware based labs have passed us by, and modern carrier labs are heavily reliant on software based testing platforms such as GNS3 and EVE-NG.
+While spinning up a few virtual machines is a straight forward process, how can we extend these virtual labs to help validate service design and configuration?
+How can we increase our efficiency with automated testing, particularly of new versions of operating system and upcoming production changes?
+How can we build reusable, repeatable lab frameworks?
+This talk will attempt to address these questions, providing a vendor neutral introduction to virtual lab environments, pros and cons of containerised testing, open-source automation tools (Ansible) and methods for simplifying scenario automation.

+Director of Systems Engineering, APJ.

+Rich works with customers to define a common strategy to migrate complex legacy networks to simplified, software-driven networks.

+Rich places particular emphasis on the necessary changes to achieve security, reliability and operational efficiency through the use of agile operations and proven web-scale architectures.

+Rich has been internationally recognised for his contribution to the development of new networking standards and architectures.